Phil Urich: Goblin Knight

 When The Superior Spider-Man (Otto Octavius' mind in Spider-Man's body) raids Shadowland, Urich is left to fend for himself while the Kingpin escapes.
 Urich escapes, encountering Spider-Bots which do not detect him.
 Following the assault on Shadowland, the Hobgoblin goes to Tinkerer and requests upgrades to his gear in order to survive Superior Spider-Man's aggressive campaign.
 Tiberius Stone (hiding under Tinkerer) does the upgrades, planning revenge for his ruining Stone while working for the Kingpin.
 When Superior Spider-Man finally confronts him, his tech fails as a result of Stone's revenge.
 He escapes, but not before Superior Spider-Man manages to put tracers deep enough into Urich's skin to hear his name over the transmitters.
 Superior Spider-Man then publicly reveals Urich as Hobgoblin at the Daily Bugle.
 Seeing the feeds, Urich realizes that he has nowhere left to run.
 With his Hobgoblin identity revealed to the public, Urich desperately makes excuses as his Daily Bugle co-workers turn against him.
 Superior Spider-Man, learning Urich's location, arrives at the Daily Bugle and fights with the unstable Urich and disarms him.
-He seems to consider giving Urich a public execution, but Urich is freed from a prison transport by Menace and brought to get upgrades to his armor and weapons.
+He seems to consider giving Urich a public execution, but Urich is freed from a prison transport by Menace and brought to the Goblin Nation to get upgrades to his armor and weapons.
 The Goblin King asks only for full dedication to his only identity from then on as the Goblin Knight.
 Goblin King trains Goblin Knight who is anxious to jump into action against Superior Spider-Man.
 The Goblin King reprimands Goblin Knight for causing to shut down his Goblin protocols to avoid detection by Superior Spider-Man.
 When Monster and Menace attack Kingsley's henchmen (Ringer, Steeplejack, and Tumbler), Goblin Knight kills Steeplejack.
-Goblin Knight (alongside other Goblin Knights) watched as the Goblin King fought (and killed) the Hobgoblin.
-Later on, Goblin Knight checks the body to see if it was Kingsley underneath the Hobgoblin mask, and discovers that it is actually Claude (Kingsley's butler) who died.
+Goblin Knight (alongside other Goblin Knights) watched as the Goblin King fought and killed the Hobgoblin.
+Later on, Goblin Knight checks the body to see if it was Kingsley underneath the Hobgoblin mask, and discovers that it is actually Roderick Kingsley's butler Claude who died.
 Goblin Knight then destroys Claude's body to ensure that the Goblin King never suspects that Kingsley is still alive.
 Learning of his nephew's identity, Ben attempts to arrange a meeting to talk Phil down and convince him to accept a cure for the Goblin formula.
 But when Robbie Robertson is discovered in the area, Phil believes that Ben had been trying to set a trap and delivers a serious injury to Robbie.
 Urich is able to get away when Ben convinces Superior Spider-Man to take Robbie to hospital, but Ben makes it clear having no interest in protecting Urich, acknowledging that Phil liked what he is now and was uninterested in redemption or help.